austinhuang0131/Tadpole/README.md

 # Tadpole Revived
 * You are only allowed to use it privately.
+  * That means, you must disable `Public Bot` option in your application page.
-* You should contact [Snazzah](https://discord.gg/0vjTDaDsgOQWUtlv), not me.
+* You should contact [Snazzah](https://discord.gg/0vjTDaDsgOQWUtlv) for bugs, not me.
 He owns most of the code.
 I did some really minor changes (Disabling >2 way connection and changed prefix).
 * You should NOT change any of the code except the token and app ID part.
 * Apache License 2.0